k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 ### TDM Portal
 The TDM web application is pre-integrated in [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md) and it offers a self-service implementation of the following activities:
-- TDM definitions, setting TDM Business Entities, environments, roles and permissions.
+- TDM definitions, setting TDM Business Entities, environments, roles, and permissions.
 - Creation and execution of TDM tasks that provide a selected subset of entities or tables to the selected environment.

 ### TDM DB

 TDM settings and tasks are kept in the TDM PostgreSQL DB.
-Both TDM layers, the backend and frontend, connect to the TDM DB in order to get or to update TDM settings or tasks.
+Both TDM layers, the backend and frontend, connect to the TDM DB to get or update TDM settings or tasks.

 ### Test Data Store (Fabric)

-Fabric acts as a staging DB for the provisioned entities and as an ETL layer for extracting data from data sources and loading it to the target environment.
+Fabric acts as a staging DB for the provisioned entities and as an ETL layer for extracting data from data sources and loading it into the target environment.

-In addition, the TDM back-end APIs and processes are defined and executed in Fabric.
+Additionally, the TDM back-end APIs and processes are defined and executed within Fabric.
 The TDM back-end APIs and processes are included in the [TDM library](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md).

 #### Fabric as a Staging Repository